 COMMUNITY SERVICE & AFFILIATIONS

-Mr. Schaedle was a member of the 2016 faculty for the American Bankruptcy Institute’s (“ABI”) Complex Financial Restructuring Program.
+Mr. Schaedle is a member of the 2017 faculty for the American Bankruptcy Institute’s (“ABI”) Complex Financial Restructuring Program.
 He serves on the advisory board for ABI’s 2017 “Views from the Bench” program at Georgetown University, and routinely publishes on bankruptcy topics, including previously serving as an editor to an ABI publication.

 Additionally, Mr. Schaedle serves as the chair of the Board of Directors of KIPP Administrative Services Corporation.
 Mr. Schaedle is a past president of the Board of Trustees of the Friends of the Free Library of Philadelphia and the past vice chair of the Board of Trustees for KIPP Philadelphia Schools.